amsvensson/open-referral-madrid/Log Book.md

 - Had to redo these steps, installing ruby and rails, to manage to launch the Ohana API
 	- [x] Log in to the virtual machine via SSH
 	- [x] Bootstrap Ohana API in the VM
-~~- [] Launch Ohana API~~ - Unable to get it to work.
+- [] ~~Launch Ohana API~~ - Unable to get it to work.
 Get the rails server up and running, but nothing on http://localhost:8080

 Commands to run for setting it up:
 > with git bash, navigate to ohana-api-dev-box